 She was found wearing only a white blouse and bra, which had been pushed up around her neck.
-She’d been repeatedly stabbed in the chest and genitals, slashed across the breasts, buttocks and stomach, then strangled to death with a two-foot electrical flex, left knotted around her neck.
-A handkerchief was found stuffed into her throat.
+She’d been repeatedly stabbed in the chest and genitals, slashed across the breasts, buttocks and stomach, then strangled to death with a two-foot electrical flex, which was left knotted around her neck.
+A handkerchief was found stuffed down into her throat.

 On May 13th, the farmhouse was destroyed in an act of arson.